Andrea Eppolito’s Top Tips on Creating Social Media Content with Confidence

 4. Takeaway 4: Be consistent with your content

-Another point that Andrea shared was how and when to actually talk to your audience.
-It’s important to remember why your audience wants to engage with you in the first place – they like you and/or what you’re offering.
+Another point Andrea shared was when and how actually to talk to your audience.
+It’s important to remember why your audience wants to engage with you in the first place—they like you and/or what you’re offering.
 So, make sure that you’re talking with them so you can share your expertise and personality.
 This will help create more buy-in on your brand, build trust and lead to more business.

-It’s impossible to walk through all of the helpful advice Andrea offered, so be sure to watch the on-demand version so you can get even more helpful takeaways!
+It’s impossible to cover all the helpful advice Andrea offered, so be sure to watch the on-demand version for even more takeaways!

 Photo Credit: Colorjoystock.com